matrixneo99/docs/v2/web.md

 - **uppercaseLetters**
   - Converts  all letters to capital letters
 - **textColor**
-  - The global texcolor (Red,Green, Blue).
+  - The global textcolor (Red, Green, Blue).
 All values can be from 0-255 and must be separated by a comma.
 - **brightness**
   - The brightness of the matrix (0-255)
 - **appDuration**